schnatterer/colander/README.md

 * If no `output.ics` file is passed, colander creates one, basing on the file name and the current timestamp, e.g. `input-20170129194742.ics`.
 * Colander never overwrites existing files.
 If the `output.ics` exists, colander fails.
 * If you care about return codes, they can be found here: [ExitStatus](cli/src/main/java/info/schnatterer/colander/cli/ExitStatus.java))
+* Another example is the integration test for CLI (see [ColanderCliITCase](cli/src/test/java/info/schnatterer/colander/cli/ColanderCliITCase.java)).

 # API